Leticia Van de Putte

 is an American politician from San Antonio, Texas.
 She represented the 26th District in the Texas Senate from 1999–2015.
 From 1991 to 1999, Van de Putte was a member of the Texas House of Representatives.
 In 2014, she was the Democratic nominee for lieutenant governor but lost the general election, 58-39 percent, to her Republican senatorial colleague, Dan Patrick of Houston.
-Following that defeat, she then resigned from the Texas Senate to run for mayor of San Antonio, which she narrowly lost to Ivy Taylor, 52-48 percent.
+Following that defeat, she then resigned from the Texas Senate to run in the 2015 election for mayor of San Antonio, which she narrowly lost to Ivy Taylor, 52-48 percent.

-Early life
+Personal life

-Van de Putte was born Leticia San Miguel in Tacoma, Washington, the oldest of five children of Daniel and Isabel San Miguel, a sixth-generation Tejano family.
+Van de Putte was born on December 6, 1954, in Tacoma, Washington, the oldest of five children to Daniel and Isabel San Miguel, a sixth-generation Tejano family.
 Her father was stationed at Fort Lewis when she was born.
 The family returned to San Antonio, where she was subsequently reared.
 Van de Putte has six children and six grandchildren with her husband, Pete Van de Putte.
 She belongs to the Daughters of the Republic of Texas.